Logo

 Q: What’s the difference between spotting and a light period?

-Q: Can stress cause spotting?
+Q: Can stress cause it?

 Conclusion

 So, to wrap it all up, spotting is generally a normal occurrence.
 It’s one of the quirks of the menstrual cycle.
-However, if you notice anything unusual or concerning about your spotting, don’t hesitate to seek medical advice.
+However, if you notice anything unusual or concerning about your bleeding, don’t hesitate to seek medical advice.
 Remember, when it comes to your health, it’s better to be safe than sorry.

 To speak with our fertility specialist from the convenience of your home